standardloop/knowledge-transfer/01-kind/README.md

 For this article, I will be using [Rancher Desktop](https://github.com/rancher-sandbox/rancher-desktop/).

-You can install with Rancher Desktop with `brew` like this:
+You can install Rancher Desktop with `brew` like this:

 ```sh
 $ brew install --cask rancher